 When parents send their children to school on weekday mornings, most do not want to think about the various accidents and child injuries that could happen in the classroom or during school-sponsored athletics.
 Yet school injuries are a serious problem in Indiana and across the country.

 While the types of injuries sustained by an elementary school student might be distinct from those suffered by a high school athlete, all children and teens are at risk when they enter the classroom or engage in school-related activities.

-Who is responsible when a child is injured in school?
+Who is responsible when a child is injured in school in Indiana?
 Depending on the nature of the accident and injury, the answer to that question can vary.

 Types of Accidents at School and School-Related Activities

 As soon as your child boards the school bus in the morning, it is possible that the school district may be liable for any accidents that occur.
 Generally speaking, schools are required to keep children reasonably safe from harm.
 In other words, bus drivers, administrators, teachers, and other authority figures at school must take steps to limit the risk of accidents and injuries to students.

 When someone in charge at a school behaves negligently or fails to take reasonable safety precautions, kids can suffer serious injuries.

 - Personal injury resulting from a defective children's product, such as laboratory equipment, sports equipment, and playground equipment.

 - Food poisoning.